datalad/datalad/paper.md

 ## Extensions

-Similarly to Git and git-annex, DataLad core strives to provide a generic tool, not encumbered by a specific field of science or domain.
+Like Git and git-annex, DataLad core strives to provide a generic tool, not encumbered by a specific field of science or domain.
 To harmoniously extend its functionality, DataLad provides mechanism for providing domain or technology specific extensions.
 Some exemplar extensions include: